danwing/https-local-domains/draft-thomson-https-local-domains.md

 # Test Encoding {#test-encoding}

-Server with private key in PEM format is:
+Starting with this private key in PEM format:

 ~~~~~
 -----BEGIN PRIVATE KEY-----